apache/trafficcontrol/docs/source/api/types_trimmed.rst

 	{ "alerts": [
 		{
 			"level": "warning",
-			"text": "This endpoint is deprecated"
+			"text": "This endpoint is deprecated, please use '/types' instead" }
-		}
 	],
 	"response": [